-The bike themed room that I stayed in is one of nine special rooms at the Volkshotel.
+The bike-themed room that I stayed in is one of nine special rooms at the Volkshotel.
 Although their standard rooms are nothing to scoff at, staying in one of their theme rooms seems only fitting when staying at such a unique Amsterdam hotel.
-These special rooms range from a 1930’s style movie theater to a Japanese Zen zone complete with a cedar tub.
+These special rooms range from a 1930’s style movie theatre to a Japanese Zen zone complete with a cedar tub.

 All of these theme rooms include movie projectors, soaker tubs, and quirky touches.
 This can be attested to the artists and architects that live or work in one of the Volkshotels creative studios.
 Some of them have been commissioned to design and create these signature rooms making for a win-win-win.